stjoh1sr2/BuffBud/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!1

 ### Within the BuffBudFX2 Folder
+The BuffBudFX2 folder contains the entire Eclipse project for BuffBud.
 The main structure of the BuffBudFX2 folder is:
 * **.settings** directory
 * **bin** directory: contains binary files for the classes and resources.
   * **application** directory: contains binary files for the Java classes for BuffBud.